 5. You’ll need to contact the network distributor to let them know of the power cut.

 If you don’t know who yours is, then dial 105 from a mobile or landline and the service will connect you to the distributor’s emergency number for your area (handy hey?!).
 If you think you have a gas emergency dial 0800 111999.

-It also worth checking on the National Grid’s twitter page as they’ll have information of what to do if the power cut hits a big enough area.
+6. It also worth checking on the National Grid’s twitter page as they’ll have information on what to do if the power cut hits a big enough area.

 What to do in the meantime (in the darkness)